 Some materials, mostly polymer foams, have a negative Poissons ratio; if these auxetic materials are stretched in one direction, they become thicker in perpendicular directions.Foams with negative Poisson’s ratios were produced from conventional low density open-cell polymer foams by causing the ribs of each cell to permanently protrude inward, resulting in a re-entrant structure.

 An example of the practical application of a particular value of Poisson’s ratio is the cork of a wine bottle.
 The cork must be easily inserted and removed, yet it also must withstand the pressure from within the bottle.
 Rubber, with a Poisson’s ratio of 0.5, could not be used for this purpose because it would expand when compressed into the neck of the bottle and would jam.
 Cork, by contrast, with a Poisson’s ratio of nearly zero, is ideal in this application.

-It is anticipated that re-entrant foams may be used in such applications as sponges, robust shock absorbing material, air filters and fasteners.
-Negative Poisson’s ratio effects can result from non-affine deformation, from certain chiral microstructures, on an atomic scale, or from structural hierarchy.
+It is anticipated that re-entrant foams may be used in such applications as sponges, robust shock-absorbing materials, air filters, and fasteners.
+Negative Poisson’s ratio effects can result from non-affine deformation, from certain chiral microstructures, on an atomic scale, or from the structural hierarchy.
 Negative Poisson’s ratio materials can exhibit slow decay of stress according to Saint-Venant’s principle.
 Later writers have called such materials anti-rubber, auxetic (auxetics), or dilatational.
 These materials are an example of extreme materials.